About the Debtor Library

 Government assistance.
 CoverRx is a state program that assists low-income people with prescription drug expenses.
 Information and eligibility details here.

 Private programs.
 Pharmaceutical companies have programs to provide free or discounted medicines to people who are unable to afford them called Prescription Drug Assistance Programs (PAPs).
-Information here.
-For help applying to a PAP, see here.
-For a 'search engine for many patient assistant resources' see the Medicine Assistance Tool.
+Find information here under "Save on Prescriptions".
+For a "search engine for many patient assistance resources" see the Medicine Assistance Tool.

 Low-cost options may be available for some drugs, especially generics.
 The Mark Cuban Cost Plus Drug Company offers drugs at cost plus transparent markups.
 Walmart has a list of generic drugs available at very low cost.